ydahal1/ydahal1/jokes.md

-Why don't you find hippopotamuses hiding in trees?
-They're really good at it.
+Why did the melons plan a big wedding?
+Because they cantaloupe!

 [
-Sun May 11 00:30:22 UTC 2025
+Mon May 12 00:30:05 UTC 2025
  ]